 Having an air purifier in the home can be as advantageous to your pets as to the human residents.
 It is not uncommon for animals to have allergies themselves and removing allergens from the air can help to reduce their symptoms, such as scratching, biting, or licking their paws and legs.
 Animals, especially those of the smaller variety, can also be sensitive to chemicals released from cleaning products and synthetic fragrances.
 Mold particles can also cause detriment to your furry friend.
 When pollutants are removed from the air, their respiratory system benefits much in the same way yours does.

-Having pets in your home should be a positive part of your life without causing worry as to how their dander is affecting your indoor air quality.
+Pet dander can negatively affect some people and having pets in your home should be a positive part of your life, without causing worry as to how their dander is affecting your indoor air quality.
 Making a simple change such as placing an air purifier in your home can help you and your pets breathe easy and maintain a clean and healthy lifestyle.